The Greatest Salesman in the World teaches the readers to become better salesmen by becoming better persons.

 I love you

 Don’t give up.
-Your next customer, you next call, your next reach can be your sale.
+Your next customer, your next call, your next reach out can be your sale.

 If you start stringing failure after failure, stop and regroup before going into the next.
 And never end the day with a failure.

 And if you just can’t manage: put everything behind in your night’s sleep and raise up on the next day fresh and invigorated.